mail2sandeepd/mediawiki-prj/README.md

-# Mediawiki Project Deployment in Kubernetes or OpenShift
+# Mediawiki Deployment in Kubernetes or OpenShift

 MediaWiki is a free and open-source wiki software.
 It is used on Wikipedia and almost all other Wikimedia websites.